yandex-cloud/docs/en/ydb/docapi/tools/aws-sdk/update-item.md

       This code shows an example of using the `UpdateItem` condition.
 If the condition is `true`, the update is successful; otherwise, the update is not performed.

-      In this case, a recommendation about viewing with a rating of more than 9 is added to the record.
+      In this case, a recommendation for viewing is added to a record if the rating exceeds 9.

    1. Run the program: